The best coloring apps for seniors are Pigment, Color Therapy, ColorMe, Coloring Book for Adults, Colorfly, and Recolor.

 Coloring apps are good for seniors because they can improve focus, reduce stress, exercise the brain, evoke happy memories, and stimulate creativity.

 The coloring apps ColorMe and Coloring Book for Adults are completely free options.

 Remember how much you loved to color when you were a kid?
 A lot of adults still enjoy it.
 There is something about coloring that is soothing to the mind.
 In fact, many healthcare professionals agree that coloring has many therapeutic benefits for adults, including improving focus and reducing anxiety.

-For seniors, coloring in a book can be a challenge if they have difficulty holding a marker and controlling it.
+For seniors, coloring in a book can be challenging if they have difficulty holding and controlling a marker.
 This is where coloring apps on mobile devices can help.

 Best Coloring Apps for Seniors

 Seniors like coloring apps that are fun and challenging.
 There are many coloring apps with all kinds of themes and features.
 Here are some of the popular ones that are great for seniors.